Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: Friedmann-Lemaitre-Robertson-Walker cosmological solution

 FLRW line element is a well known cosmological metric and given by,

-here $t$ is a cosmological time and $a(t)$ is the scale factor, $k$ is the curvature parameter and $d\Omega^2$ is two sphere metric.
+here, $t$ is a cosmological time and $a(t)$ is the scale factor, $k$ is the spatial curvature parameter and $d\Omega^2$ is two sphere metric.
 If we rescale the cosmological time as $dt=S(\tau)d\tau$ and reorganize the metric suitably, we can write FLRW line element in the conformal form,

-by denoting $\tau$ as a conformal time and $S(\tau)^2$ as the conformal factor.
-The static part in square bracket, which is called as \textit{submanifold}, is transformed to the cosmological spacetime by a time dependent conformal factor $S(\tau)^2$.
-The Ricci scalar of the cosmological background is
+by denoting $\tau $ as a conformal time and $S(\tau)^2$ as the conformal factor where ${a\left(t\right)}^2={S[\tau \left(t\right)]}^2$.
+Therefore, the static part in square brackets, which we call as the submanifold, is transformed to the cosmological spacetime by a time dependent conformal factor $S(\tau)^2$.
+The Ricci scalar of the cosmological space-time is

-and the Ricci scalar of \textit{submanifold} reads $R=6k$, which will be vanished for $k=0$, hence we obtain a Minkowski line element which sembolizes the \textit{flat submanifold}.
-The overdot represents derivative with respect to conformal time $\tau$.
+where the overdot represents derivative with respect to conformal time $\tau $.
+The Ricci scalar of submanifold reads $R=6\,k$, which will be vanished for $k=0$, hence, we obtain a Minkowski line element that implies the flat submanifold.
 The BD solution for FLRW metric has been explicitly given by \cite{Bergh,Weinberg,Cervero}.
-Also the work \cite{Ciftci1} reviews all possible solutions in this subject.
-Strictly speaking that, the main purpose of our work is not to obtain all the solutions and repeat the literature but try to understand the effect of the scalar field for some time dependent spacetimes with static or stationary submanifold and compare their expansion rates in the subject of stress energy tensor for perfect fluid.
+Also, the work \cite{Ciftci1} reviews all possible solutions in this subject.
+Strictly speaking that, the main purpose of our work is not to obtain all the solutions and repeat the literature but try to understand the effect of the scalar field for some time dependent spacetimes with static or stationary submanifold and compare their expansion rates in the subject of stress-energy tensor for the perfect fluid.